LegendaryGuard/BFP/README.md

 - how particles move (e.g. bubbles are handled underwater and touching something solid vanishes to save performance)
 - `g_allowSpectatorChat` cvar is functional, spectators can't send messages if the cvar is disabled
 - spectator mode can toggle ki boost as if the player is flying
+- ki boost consumption is applied in msec if `timescale` is different from it (on original BFP only applies until 0.89 and from 0.89 until 0.80 reduces one per one very slowly)
+- real impact crack mark, when projectiles/ki attacks impact something solid on ground, walls or slopes (on original BFP, that hasn't been fixed)
 - particle aura is almost implemented
 - beam trails are bendy, almost similar to original BFP though
 - while charging ki near water, bubble particles appear